 There are flaws if the supremacy of parliament is not checked by the judiciary; and even when it is there are problems if the judiciary is not independent; but, going back to Henry II who is often credited for laying the foundations of the English Common Law, and even farther, in the times of the Anglo-Saxon kings, monarchs have been constrained (or contained) by parliaments (witans) and parliaments have been constrained by law officers, including the shire reeves (now sheriffs) prior to the 11th century.
 The system is elegant and is so thoroughly grounded in custom and convention that it’s weight in law is every bit as “heavy” as any written charter, including e.g. the US Constitution or our own Charter of Rights and Freedoms, can be.

-But there are obvious flaws in system, like America’s, where the Constitution is supreme.
+But there are obvious flaws in any system, like America’s, where the Constitution is supreme.

 So, isn’t a mixed system better?
 No, I think not.